Soccer: FIFA approves expansion to 48-team World Cup from 2026

 ZURICH, Jan.
 10, Kyodo

-Soccer's World Cup will expand in 2026 by 18 teams to a total of 48 in 2026, FIFA announced Tuesday.
+Soccer's World Cup will expand in 2026 by 16 teams to a total of 48, FIFA announced Tuesday.

 The FIFA Council voted unanimously to introduce 16 three-team groups, whose top two teams will qualify for a 32-team knockout phase.
 It is the first expansion since the 1998 finals in France, when the field was increased to 32.